The Rise of the Network Agentic Organization (NAO)

 But in the age of AI, a new reality is emerging—an organizational paradigm that synthesizes the strengths of the earlier models, fixes their weaknesses, and embraces a future filled with human, robots, and agents.
 Those older approaches aren't dead.
 They are valuable stepping stones toward a great convergence of thinking.

-Let's discuss the Agentic Network Organization (ANO).
+Let's discuss the Network Agentic Organization (NAO).

-What Is an ANO?
+What Is an NAO?

-An Agentic Network Organization is an organizational structure emerging in the AI-powered, post-management era.
+An Network Agentic Organization is an organizational structure emerging in the AI-powered, post-management era.
 It consists of a fluid network of autonomous agents—both human (employees, contractors, gig workers) and artificial (AI agents, robots)—coordinating purposefully without relying on traditional hierarchy.

 Think of it as the natural evolution of agile and decentralized work, upgraded for a world of AI, platform economies, and digital ecosystems.

-ANOs are the next phase in the evolution of Teal, Holacracy, unFIX, RenDanHeYi, DAOs, and every other organizational model enabling a shared purpose with decentralized control.
+NAOs are the next phase in the evolution of Teal, Holacracy, unFIX, RenDanHeYi, DAOs, and every other organizational model enabling a shared purpose with decentralized control.

 🌐 Global Gigification: The number of freelancers, contractors, and part-time workers keeps rising.
 Traditional employment models no longer fit the way people want to work.